Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 650 Ti should in theory perform just a bit faster than the GeForce GTX 750 overall. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 650 Ti should be just a bit faster than the GeForce GTX 750 overall. (explain)

-Texel RateThe GeForce GTX 650 Ti is quite a bit (about 82%) more effective at anisotropic filtering than the GeForce GTX 750. (explain)
+Texel RateThe GeForce GTX 650 Ti will be much (more or less 82%) more effective at texture filtering than the GeForce GTX 750. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 750 is the winner, but not by far. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 750 is superior to the GeForce GTX 650 Ti, though only just barely. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison